 Pretty ironic considering they all have one.
 Email addresses are clearly displayed as a way to get in touch on nearly every business website.
 Yet, sending one is akin to sending one to outer space never to be seen again.

 This was something that baffled and annoyed us for years.
 Recently we were discussing this anomaly with a Czech friend.
 She explained that there is so much stress in sending emails that are grammatically correct because their language is overly complicated.
-They end up second, third, and fourth guessing themselves about what they’ve written that it takes hours to write a simply reply.
-A light turned on…no wonder they don’t reply to emails!
+They end up second, third, and fourth guessing themselves about what they’ve written and it takes hours to write a simple reply.
+A light turned on… no wonder they don’t reply to emails!

 Leave Your Shoes at the Door